MatevzFa/speed-dial/README.md

 Speed Dial extension for Google Chrome.

 ## Setting up
-_This isn't a packed extension for Google Chrome yet, nor does it include all the files needed to pack it._
+_This extension is not packed.
+You can either pack it yourself, or use Developer mode._